cemrc-uw-madison/TomoFlows/README.md

 Ideally, TomoFlows would be installed on a Linux server or workstation with available NVIDIA GPUs (NVIDIA GTX 1080 or newer generations of GPU supported by CUDA).

+## Running on Podman
+These instructions are for RHEL and Rocky Linux environments, and using the Podman container environment.
+Full functionality for the application requires a CUDA compatible NVIDIA GPU and GPU support in Podman.
+[NVIDIA Container Toolkit](https://docs.nvidia.com/ai-enterprise/deployment-guide-rhel-with-kvm/0.1.0/podman.html).

+Install these packages:

+`sudo dnf install -y podman`
+`sudo dnf install -y podman-compose`

+--- Below instructions to be deprecated and removed.
+Docker-CE is still allowed software, these adaptations may not be necessary ---

 ## Running on Docker
 1. Install Docker: See [Docker Documentation](https://docs.docker.com/get-docker/).
 Full functionality for this application requires a CUDA compatible NVIDIA GPU, and Docker to be configured with GPU support.